 Nick Farr was born in Texas and raised in the Upstate of South Carolina.
-He is an associate in the firm’s Greenville office and centers his practice on insurance coverage issues, torts, and personal injury defense.
+He is a partner in the firm’s Greenville office and centers his practice on insurance coverage issues, torts, and personal injury defense, and ERISA litigation.
 Throughout Nick’s legal career, he had the opportunity to try numerous cases before a jury in both the magistrate and circuit courts.

 Within Nick’s insurance coverage practice he represents insurers in various insurance coverage issues as well as extra-contractual and bad faith cases.
 These issues are comprised of a number of different policy types which include: